Kelly Oliver

-Kelly Oliver (born 1958) is an American philosopher specializing in feminism, political philosophy and ethics.
+Kelly Ann Oliver (born July 28, 1958) is an American philosopher specializing in feminism, political philosophy and ethics.
 She is W. Alton Jones Professor of Philosophy at Vanderbilt University in Nashville, Tennessee.
 She is also a founder of the feminist philosophy journal philoSOPHIA.

-Oliver is the author of 15 scholarly books, six edited volumes, and dozens of scholarly articles.
-Her books include Carceral Humanitarianism: The Logic of Refugee Detention (2017), Hunting Girls: Sexual Violence from The Hunger Games to Campus Rape (2016), and Earth and World: Philosophy After the Apollo Missions (2015).
-She is also a novelist and the author of The Jessica James Mysteries, which include Wolf, Coyote, and Fox.
+Oliver is the author of 16 scholarly books, 12 edited volumes, and scores of scholarly articles.
+Her books include Response Ethics (2019), Carceral Humanitarianism: The Logic of Refugee Detention (2017), Hunting Girls: Sexual Violence from The Hunger Games to Campus Rape (2016), and Earth and World: Philosophy After the Apollo Missions (2015) and her most recognized work, Witnessing: Beyond Recognition (2001).
+She is also a novelist and the author of three mystery series: The Jessica James Mysteries, The Pet Detective Mysteries, and The Fiona Figg Mysteries.

 Education and career

-Oliver was raised in Spokane, Washington, the oldest of four children (three girls and a boy).
-Her father was a lumberjack.
+Oliver was raised in Montana, Idaho, and Spokane, Washington, the oldest of four children (three girls and a boy).
+Her father was a lumberjack and engineer.
 On both sides of the family, her ancestors were among the first to settle in Northern Idaho.
 She received her BA in philosophy and communications from Gonzaga University in 1979 and her PhD in philosophy from Northwestern University in 1987.
 Before moving to Vanderbilt in 2005, she taught in the philosophy departments of West Virginia University, the University of Texas at Austin and SUNY Stony Brook.